microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGroup.md

 ### System.Object
 ## Notes
-this cmdlet is currently in Public Preview.
+This cmdlet is currently in Public Preview.
 While a cmdlet is in Public Preview, we may make changes to the cmdlet which could have unexpected effects.
 We recommend that you do not use this cmdlet in a production environment.